ModelChief30/Terraform-AWS-OpenVPN/README.md

 ### Create additional clients

-For creating additonal client, login to the VM as root and execute the openvpn-install.sh script under /home/ubuntu
+You will need to create an additional client after installation is completed.
+To do this, login to the VM as root and execute the openvpn-install.sh script under /home/ubuntu

   ```
   Login as root

-    ssh ubunut@<IP of VM>
+    ssh ubuntu@<IP of VM>
     ubuntu@ovpn-vm:/home$ sudo -s

     root@ovpn-vm:~# bash openvpn-install.sh